blackarm-international/howto_raspberry_pi_sapphire_discord_bot/README.md

 `nano config.json`

-enter this line and save
+enter this line and save (this will be edited later)

 **{token: "BOT_TOKEN"}**